 This ‘location emulation’ feature currently works for Google, Google Places, Bing & Bing Local (but not Yahoo)

-This feature is currently available in the Local Search Rank Checker tool.
+This feature is currently available in the Local Rank Tracker tool.
 We will be adding it to the Local SEO Check Up & Google My Business Audit in the coming weeks.

 Watch 3 minute video